LSSTDESC/imSim/doc/features.rst

 All of the system throughputs are recorded in `baseline <https://github.com/lsst/throughputs/tree/master/baseline>`_.
 This information is copied from the System Engineering database.
-More information can be found in the `REAMDE <https://github.com/lsst/throughputs/blob/master/baseline/README.md>`_ file.
+More information can be found in the `README <https://github.com/lsst/throughputs/blob/master/baseline/README.md>`_ file.
 In that directory you can find a graphical representation of the total throughput along with datafile representing each component and the total throughput.
 The file representing each throughput curve is referenced below.
 [It looks like the README might be a bit out of date with the files..